Alex Kidd in Shinobi World: Gameplay

+Story

 An evil being known as Hanzo the Dark Ninja escapes after 10,000 years of confinement and kidnaps Alex Kidd's new girlfriend, while the pair are on a leisurely trip to the planet Shinobi.
-Powerless to stop the villain, Alex collapses into a sobbing heap, but is found by the ghost of the ancient warrior who originally vanquished the Dark Ninja; who explains that Hanzo intends to sacrifice Alex's girlfriend as part of a ritual to conquer the world.
+Powerless to stop the villain, Alex collapses into a sobbing heap, but is found by the ghost of the ancient warrior who originally vanquished the Dark Ninja, who explains that Hanzo intends to sacrifice Alex's girlfriend as part of a ritual to conquer the world.
 The spirit of the ancient warrior fuses itself with Alex's body; lending Alex his strength, skills, and courage; and with their combined power, they set out to save Alex's girlfriend and vanquish the Dark Ninja once and for all.